eslint/eslint/docs/rules/template-tag-spacing.md

+# template-tag-spacing

-# Require or disallow spacing between template tags and their literals (template-tag-spacing)
+Requires or disallow spacing between template tags and their literals.

 With ES6, it's possible to create functions called [tagged template literals](#further-reading) where the function parameters consist of a template literal's strings and expressions.